freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese-traditional/10-coding-interview-prep/rosetta-code/100-doors.md

 # --description--

-There are 100 doors in a row that are all initially closed.
-You make 100 passes by the doors.
+連續 100 個門都是最初關閉的。 You make 100 passes by the doors.
 The first time through, visit every door and 'toggle' the door (if the door is closed, open it; if it is open, close it).
 The second time, only visit every 2nd door (i.e., door #2, #4, #6, ...) and toggle it.
 The third time, visit every 3rd door (i.e., door #3, #6, #9, ...), etc., until you only visit the 100th door.

 # --instructions--